 My favorite kitchen items used to make this recipe for Lemon Poppy Seed Muffins

-MIXING BOWLS: I love having a variety of sizes of mixing bowls.
+- MIXING BOWLS: I love having a variety of sizes of mixing bowls.
 From small to large, I find that having at least 3 bowls of different sizes has been essential in my kitchen.
-I prefer Pyrex bowls because of the durability.
+I prefer Pyrex bowls because of their durability.

 MORE BREAKFAST MUFFIN IDEAS

 - Banana Nut Crunch Muffins

 - 1 lemon cake mix